How to Rationalize Chargemaster Prices

 Our Hospital Zero-Base Pricing® solution follows a rational, stepped process, including identifying objectives and priorities, developing effective leadership, teams and timelines, conducting clear analyses of costs and factors that impact revenues, and creating a testable, adjustable model with the flexibility to account for changes in costs, contract terms, APC rates and the like.

 Frederick Stodolak has over 35 years of financial, accounting, software development and marketing experience in the retail, manufacturing and healthcare industries.
-Under Fred’s leadership, Panacea has developed world-class niche technology to help providers identify and reduce risk, maintain compliance and improve their bottom line.
+Under Fred’s leadership, Panacea developed world-class niche technology to help providers identify and reduce risk, maintain compliance and improve their bottom line.